riandyrn/learn-go-projects/README.md

 # Go Challenges

-Learn concept of Go by implementing simple projects.
+Learn Go by implementing simple projects.

+Intended only for those who want to get started using Go.